jackaudio/jackaudio.github.com/faq/jack_on_windows.md

 with regsvr32 - so please try the following command to register the 64-bit
 JackRouter:

-regsvr32 "C:\Program Files (x86)\Jack v1.9.8\64bits\JackRouter.dll"
+`regsvr32 "C:\Program Files (x86)\Jack v1.9.8\64bits\JackRouter.dll"`

 Be sure to unregister previous versions before installing the new one.

 Troubleshooting Tip.
-If you are unable to register the 64-bit JackRouter, while in Windows Explorer navigate to \windows\system32, and right click on "cmd.exe" and chose "Run As Administrator" from the context menu.
-The open a command prompt, navigated to \Program Files (x86)\Jack v1.9.8\64bits, and then enter regsvr32 JackRouter.dll at the prompt.
+If you are unable to register the 64-bit JackRouter, while in Windows Explorer navigate to `\windows\system32`, and right click on "cmd.exe" and chose "Run As Administrator" from the context menu.
+The open a command prompt, navigated to `\Program Files (x86)\Jack v1.9.8\64bits`, and then enter regsvr32 JackRouter.dll at the prompt.

 ## Uninstalling JACK